-With nearly 150 3D system customers worldwide and a proven 11-year track record of 3D product development, 3dMD provides 3dMDvultus users with a very rich and customizable 3D patient treatment platform that is easy-to-use built on an industrial-strength communication platform.
-3dMDvultus supports a new generation of treatment tools that simulate hard and soft tissue outcomes using the patient’s fused image (CT/CBCT/3dMD/etc) as the anatomical foundation.
+With a proven 11-year track record of 3D product development, 3dMD provides 3dMDvultus users with a very rich and customizable 3D patient treatment platform that is easy-to-use built on an industrial-strength communication platform.
+3dMDvultus supports a new generation of treatment tools that simulate hard and soft tissue outcomes using the patient’s fused image (CT/CBCT/3dMD/etc.) as the anatomical foundation.
 This patient foundation will be accessible over a secure link to each member on the treatment team so there is constant access to patient anatomical information throughout the treatment cycle.

 “The recent widespread adoption of 3D imaging has created an important need for a powerful, easy to use software environment that not only gives the user all of the accuracy advantages associated with the patient’s 3D data, it must improve workflow and facilitate communications within the community and between members in the dental community,” stated Dr David Hatcher, a world recognized Oral & Maxillofacial radiologist based in Sacramento (www.ddicenter.com).
 “The approach 3dMD has taken in the 3dMDvultus software is profound because it goes beyond visualization of the registered anatomical truth, it focuses is on the biomechanical truth of the patient’s fused 3dMD/CBCT image to simulate treatment or surgical options and measure outcome success.”